RedHatEMEA/satellite-6-gps-puppet-modules/README.md

 ## Genreral Guidlines
 Please create a branch to keep your own modules in and create pull-requests.
 Also, please make sure to run puppet-lint on all content (ideally as a pre-commit hook)

+Please start all modules with sat6-    So for example sat6-ntp

 Dont worry about creating the most technically perfect module before uploading